 This is what Internet Marketers will usually do to improve their Sales Page.
 When The Clicks or Conversion Rates to your page become stagnant after some time; you can Conduct Split Tests to Improve Your Sales Page and breathe new life into it.

+Here Are Some Factors You Can Test To Improve Your Sales Page:

 1. Color Scheme